Federal student loans may not be enough to help fund an advanced degree — but private graduate student loans could help fill the gap.

 - May need a credit check to get personalized rate quote

-Tips for comparison shopping graduate student loan lenders
+Tips for comparing graduate student loan lenders

 Comparison shopping is almost always a smart move, especially when you’re committing to a financial product — like a graduate student loan — that will affect your financial wellbeing for years to come.
 When you’re comparing lenders, key points to weigh include: